-Sterling Bank Plc has a Succession Planning Policy which was revised and approved by the Board of Directors in 2017.
-Succession Planning is aligned to the Bank's overall organisational development strategy.
-In line with the policy, a new Unit was set-up in the Human Resources Management Group to implement, amongst others, a Succession Plan for the Bank.
+Sterling Bank PIc has a Succession Planning Policy which is aligned to the Bank's overall organisational development strategy.
+In line with the policy, a new Unit was set-up in the Human Capital Management Group to implement, amongst others, a Succession Plan for the Bank.

-Successors were nominated based on experience, skills and competencies through an automated process by current role holders in conjunction with the Human Resources Management Group.
+Successors were nominated based on experience, skills and competencies through an automated process by current role holders in conjunction with the Human Capital Management Group.
 Development initiatives have also been put in place to accelerate successors' readiness.